emmanuelgospel-dev/django-assignment-1-template/README.md

 | `/login/`, `/logout/` | Admin auth | Public |
 | `/admin/` | Django admin — manage all content | Superuser |

-## Adding skills / managing content
-Go to `/admin/`, log in, and add `Skill` entries.
-Category choices: Backend, Frontend, Design, Tools.
-Toggle `is_tool` to split an entry into the "Tools" section on the Skills page. `order` controls sort position (lower = first).

 ## Design system
 Near-black background (`#0a0a0b`) with a warm gold accent (`#d4a857`), glassmorphism cards (`backdrop-filter: blur`), Playfair Display for headings, Inter for body text,